Wint3rmute/baczek.me/content/now.md

 24.08
 ```

-If someone had told me a year ago that there would be an anime made by Studio Trigger, in collaboration with a Polish game studio, featuring some of the most known Polish artists in its soundtrack, I wouldn't be able to stop myself from laughing at such an idea.
+If someone had told me a year ago that there would be an anime made by Studio Trigger, in collaboration with a Polish game development company, featuring some of the most known Polish artists in its soundtrack, I wouldn't be able to stop myself from laughing at such an idea.
 And yet, here we are.

 >Watching:<br>
 >Cyberpunk: Edgerunners